 Etruscan town on a rocky plateau

 Many historic buildings lying on a circular route bear witness to the early importance of this sleepy town.
 In the Middle Ages the town was fortified with a wall and a castle.
+Below the old town there are still the gravestones from the Etruscan period, which are arranged like rows of streets.
+On the slopes opposite there are tombs with paintings.
+The city became famous for the marble-clad cathedral and the white “Orvieto Classico”.
 From the 16th century onwards pirate raids and malaria (the mosquitos carrying the disease living in the nearby swamps) contributed to its demise.
 Today there is a reservoir to irrigate the surrounding agricultural lands.
 There is a long sandy beach on the coast.

 Exuberant summer nights in front of a Renaissance backdrop